fractals-of-life/MakeWaves/README.rst

   Seems to work with both Microsoft Excel and LibreOffice.

-o Save this file.
+* Save this file.
 Saving is important as XL will generate values from formulas.
   Also the sheet that is in focus at the time of save will become the active sheet.